Loss of Use and Homeowners Insurance

 Essentially, loss of use insurance will make up the costs you incur due to a major weather event or other disaster on top of your standard living expenses.

 Most homeowner’s insurance policies do include coverage for loss of use from property damage due to a natural disaster or other act of God.

-When a disaster hits and your property is damaged and you’re unable to inhabit or use it as you normally, this is when loss of use coverage comes into play.
+When a disaster hits and your property is damaged and you’re unable to inhabit or use it as you normally, this is when loss of use insurance coverage comes into play.